Skip to content

 Wrap any text or JSON in proper <code>JSON.stringify</code> output — escape quotes, newlines, control chars, and unicode.
 Useful for embedding payloads in shell scripts, environment variables, config files, or other JSON.
 Round-trip safe — what we produce can be safely <code>JSON.parse</code>'d back to the original.

-JSON.stringify is one line in JavaScript, but you reach for it from a context where you cannot run JavaScript — bash, a config form, a CI YAML field.
-A web tool replaces the awkward in-shell escaping dance.
+JSON.stringify is one line in JavaScript, but you reach for this tool from a context where you cannot run JavaScript — bash, a config form, a CI YAML field, Postman.
+For reference, the equivalents:

 Use case examples